Euro RSCG: Foursquare Mayor Recruitment

 What Jung von Matt is really doing here

 Beyond hiring, this is reputation maintenance.
 The campaign reinforces the belief that the agency thinks differently, even about recruitment.
+The real question is whether your recruiting message proves the kind of culture and craft the role promises.
 It also targets a very specific context.
 The moment when competitors are reviewing portfolios and looking for talent.
 That is when the message is most likely to be acted on.

 • Place your message in a trusted channel.
 Borrow the legitimacy of a format your audience already values.